sagemath/trac_to_gh/Issue 9580.md

 # Issue 9580: Check in or ignore sagenb.po in SageNB package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9580

 Original creator: mpatel